elenaginghina5/pig-game/README.md

 # pig-game
-(practice project) - a simple javaScript game
+(practice project) - a simple JavaScript game

 Instructions
  - The game of Pig is a very simple jeopardy dice game in which two players race to reach 100 points.